spookylukey/django-htmx-patterns/posts.rst

 However, in many cases it will be inconvenient to use a form, or you may want to use controls that wouldn’t normally submit other values, such as links.
-An easy solution is to put the token into custom HTMX headers, by adding ``hx-headers`` into the ``<body>`` element, usually in a ``base.html`` template:
+An easy solution is to put the token into custom htmx headers, by adding ``hx-headers`` into the ``<body>`` element, usually in a ``base.html`` template:

 .. code-block::